 A careful family history may identify an underlying familial cardiomyopathy in patients with idiopathic DCM (118).
-Other etiologies outlined in Section 5
+Other etiologies outlined in Section 5 should be considered as well.

 A patient with recent-onset systolic HF may recover over time (113).

 To determine NYHA class; identify potential symptoms of coronary ischemia.